20 interesting facts about Bocas del Toro Panama

 19. Bocas is definitely one of the most laid-back places I’ve traveled to.
 Mostly many young people, surfers, raggae rasta guys and couples will be those who you run into on the streets of Bocas Town and all around the Bocas del Toro islands.

-20. I heard about a few problems with drugs and prostitutes on the islands and unfortunately many expats in here are drug and/or alcohol addicts or moved in here to cure that addiction.
-I have not seen that much of it like I’ve heard though, but just be careful who you get in touch with.
+20. I heard about a few problems with drugs and prostitutes on the islands and unfortunately many expats in there are drug and/or alcohol addicts or moved in there to cure that addiction.
+Thankfully, I have not seen much of it, but be careful who you get in touch with.

 Have you heard about any of these interesting facts about Bocas del Toro?
 Do you know any other facts?
 Please share in the comments below the article.